 This command installs the GPU-Viewer application from the Flathub repository, providing you with the latest version of the utility.

 Once you have successfully installed GPU-Viewer, there are several methods to launch the application.
-This section will explore different ways to start GPU-Viewer, catering to both terminal and desktop users.
+This section will explore different ways to start GPU-Viewer, catering to terminal and desktop users.

 For those who prefer using the terminal, you can launch GPU-Viewer by executing the following command: